 "CPSC staff estimates that between 1992 and 2010 there were nearly 700 deaths involving infants 12 months and younger related to pillows and cushions placed in or near a baby’s sleep environment."
-(CPSC online safety article, Full text link below)

 Now, we all realize that millenia have passed in which most babies have been sleeping and surviving in all sorts of unsafe situations.
 But these days we track the data, investigate the causes, and recommend ways to minimize infant risk while sleeping.
 And we do this because the death of a baby is always a cause of heartwrenching grief, especially if it could have been prevented.

 If the temperature concerns you, CPSC recommends dressing the baby in warmer clothing.
 Extremely cute sleep sacks are available these days.
 Some use a proprietary fabric that helps infants regulate their body temperature.

 CPSC and the U.S. Food and Drug Administration share a resounding NO to this question.
 Even back in 2010 they issued a warning to stop using these devices because of the hazard of infant suffocation.

 I was recently contacted by Jenny Silverstone of momlovesbest.com.
 She has a thorough infographic on the subject of baby sleep safety.
 It's worth your time.
 Check it out!